isomerpages/psd-publicservice/_faqs/Application Process.md

 </li>
 </ul>
 <p>The agency will make this assessment based on the post that you apply
 for.
-You may wish to enquire directly with the agencyif you have further queries.</p>
+You may wish to enquire directly with the agency if you have further queries.</p>
 <p></p>